kubermatic/kubermatic/docs/proposals/secret-manager-store-api.md

 This approach is great but adds a limitation where the end user has to manually copy credentials to kubermatic usersshkey secrets or added via the API for each cluster's worker nodes authorized_keys.

-The new approach documented within this proposal supports the ability to hard-code authorized keys but rather, alongside another option to trust SSH CA public keys.
+The new approach documented within this proposal provides the ability to use [SSH CA certificates](https://www.vaultproject.io/docs/secrets/ssh/signed-ssh-certificates), avoiding the burden of copying each user key individually.

 This enables authentication via signed keys which can be provided via vault with a lease time configurable by the user.